25prabhu10/notes/docs/Non-Sorted/Finance/Salary.md

 - Bonuses: These are one-time payments made to employees for achieving specific goals or targets

-- Benefits: These are non-monetary compensation provided to employees such as health insurance, retirement plans, paid time off, etc.
+- Benefits: These are non-monetary compensation provided to employees such as health insurance, retirement plans, paid time off, etc...

 - Incentives: These are payments or rewards that encourage employees to improve their performance or achieve specific goals